Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 Appendicitis belongs to the group of diseases that can masquerade as other diseases.

-Before deciding on a surgical intervention, a detailed examination of the patient - and laboratory tests.
+Before deciding on surgical intervention, conduct a detailed examination of the patient and conduct laboratory tests.

 Symptoms of appendicitis may also indicate the presence of diseases in the patient’s body: